PrefectHQ/prefect/docs/concepts/blocks.md

 ```
 </div>

-The registered block will then be available in the [Prefect UI](/ui/blocks/) for configuration.
+The registered block will then be available for configuration.